mctavishmcardle/gira/.gira/30-option-to-show-new-ticket-contents-on-creation.gira.md

 TODO
-# Option to show new ticket contents on creation
+# FEATURE: Option to show new ticket contents on creation
 Like edit but for display